R v Wallace: Facts

-At the committal hearing, several factual misstatements were made by the Prosecuting Solicitor, and these were widely reported in the local press.
+At the committal hearing, several factual misstatements were made by the prosecuting solicitor, and these were widely reported in the local press.
 The feeling in Liverpool was anti-Wallace, and although the jury was selected from outside the city environs, they came from nearby towns, which could have been infected by prejudice.
 Wallace cut an austere, fusty figure, and his stoicism throughout his ordeal, combined with his intellectual hobbies of chess, botany and chemistry, gave the impression to some of a cold, calculating killer who had contrived to commit the perfect murder.

-Wallace was tried at St. George's Hall at the Assizes in April, 1931.
+Wallace was tried at St. George's Hall at the Assizes in April 1931.
 Edward Hemmerde, KC led for the Crown, assisted by Leslie Walsh.
-Roland Oliver, KC, assisted by Sydney Scholefield Allen, led for the Defence (instructed by solicitor Hector Munro of H.J.
-Davis, Berthen and Munro).
+Roland Oliver, KC, assisted by Sydney Scholefield Allen, led for the Defence (instructed by solicitor Hector Munro of H. J. Davis, Berthen and Munro).

-During cross-examination it became clear that the police surgeon had blundered, in not taking temperature to ascertain the time of death, and the Police had allowed the poorly-preserved crime-scene to become cross-contaminated.
+During cross-examination it became clear that the police surgeon had blundered, in not taking temperature to ascertain the time of death, and the police had allowed the poorly-preserved crime-scene to become cross-contaminated.
 Indeed, the investigating officers' fingerprints were found all over the crime scene, and in different photographs of the same rooms many objects are in different positions or even entirely absent.

-Beattie, the recipient of the telephone message at the chess-club, who knew Wallace well, was unshakable in his opinion that the voice was not Wallace's.
+Beattie, the recipient of the telephone message at the chess-club, who knew Wallace well, was adamant that the voice was not Wallace's.

 Verdicts

 Trial

-The trial judge, Mr. Justice Wright, summed up for an acquittal: